 The Poorvu Center serves many populations: graduate students, professional school students, and postdoctoral fellows/associates.
 With an extensive set of workshops for new teachers, we encourage creativity and promote good teaching practices.
 Take advantage of one-on-one consultations and share your teaching challenges in a neutral space.
 Those who want to pursue intensive teaching development can enroll in the Certificate in College Teaching Preparation (CCTP), which requires teaching at Yale, participating in workshops, observing others’ teaching, and preparing a capstone teaching portfolio.
 At the heart of our program, we have a group of McDougal Teaching Fellows who run many of our workshops.
 We also serve the teaching needs of individual departments, promote faculty-student mentoring, and respond to emerging developments in research about teaching.

-The Poorvu Center will conduct consultations via Zoom or by phone for the spring 2021 semester.
+The Poorvu Center will conduct consultations via Zoom or or in person for the fall 2021 semester.
 You can request a pedagogical consultation on our main website.
 You can use a consultation to review your teaching statement, teaching portfolio, or discuss a pedagogical topic related to your current/future teaching.
 Request a consultation online.

-The Poorvu Center has publish a calendar for the Fundamentals of Teaching workshop series and the Advanced Teaching Workshop series for the spring 2021 semester.
+The Poorvu Center has published a calendar for the Fundamentals of Teaching workshop series and the Advanced Teaching Workshop series for the fall 2021 semester.
 You will find the calendar on our Yale Connect group, powered by CampusGroups.

-We encourage graduate and professional school students to communicate with faculty advisers to establish the best way to confer with them (Zoom meeting, phone meeting, or email conversation).
+We encourage graduate and professional school students to communicate with faculty advisers to establish the best way to confer with them (including using Zoom where appropriate).
 Routine feedback on research and dissertation-writing should continue in any environment.
-The Graduate School also has an extensive frequently-asked-questions webpage highlighting numerous topics, such as submitting the dissertation, conducting field work, doing lab research, and managing international student status.
-GSAS students will continue to receive stipends; for more information, please refer to the GSAS site.

 Do you have additional questions?
 Please contact us.